Carmine Galante: Later years

-In 1953, boss Joseph Bonanno sent Galante to Montreal, Quebec to organize the family’s drug business and rackets there.
+In 1953, boss Joseph Bonanno sent Galante to Montreal, Quebec, to organize the family’s drug business and rackets there.
 He worked with Vincenzo Cotroni of the Cotroni crime family in the French Connection.
 The Bonannos were importing huge amounts of heroin by ship into Montreal and then sending it into the United States.
 Police also estimated that Galante was collecting gambling profits in Montreal worth about $50 million per year.
 In April 1956, due to Galante's strong-arm extortion tactics, the Canadian Government deported him back to the United States.

-In October 1957, Bonanno and Galante, now a consigliere, held a hotel meeting in Palermo, Sicily on plans to import heroin into the United States.
+In October 1957, Bonanno and Galante, now a consigliere, held a hotel meeting in Palermo, Sicily, on plans to import heroin into the United States.
 Attendees included Lucky Luciano and other American mobsters, with a Sicilian Mafia delegation led by Giuseppe Genco Russo.
 As part of the agreement, Sicilian mobsters would come to the U.S. to distribute the narcotics.
 Galante brought many young men, known as Zips, from his family home of Castellammare del Golfo, Trapani, to work as bodyguards, contract killers and drug traffickers.

 In 1958, after being indicted on drug conspiracy charges, Galante went into hiding.
 On June 3, 1959, New Jersey State Police officers arrested Galante after stopping his car on the Garden State Parkway close to New York City.
-Federal agents had recently discovered that Galante was hiding in a house on Pelican Island off the South Jersey shore.
+Federal agents had recently discovered that Galante was hiding in a house on Pelican Island off the Jersey shore.
 After posting $100,000 bail, he was released.
 On May 18, 1960, Galante was indicted on a second set of narcotics charges; he surrendered voluntarily.

 Galante's first narcotics trial started on November 21, 1960; one of his co-defendants was William Bentvena, a Gambino made man who was murdered by Henry Hill's associates James Burke and Thomas DeSimone.
 From the beginning, the first trial was characterized by jurors and alternates dropping out and coercive courtroom displays by the defendants.
 On May 15, 1961, the judge declared a mistrial.
-The jury foreman fell down some stairs at an abandoned building in the middle of the night and was unable to continue the trial due to injury.
 Galante was sentenced to 20 days in jail for contempt of court.
-On July 10, 1962, after being convicted in his second narcotics trial, Galante was sentenced to 20 years in federal prison.
+On July 10, 1962, after being convicted in his second narcotics trial, Galante was sentenced to 20 years in federal prison and fined $20,000.